SttApollo/coaching-program-automation/docs/governance.md

 ### Who collects it

-A coordinator submits the form on behalf of the client.
+An operator submits the form on behalf of the client.
 Clients do not submit data directly — there is no client-facing form or portal.

 ### Data flow